BloomyControls/pico-ident/README.md

 ## Information Fields

 There are 10 R/W information fields stored on the device.
-It's also possible to read the pico's unique 64-bit identifier as a hex string, but of course this is read-only.
-The idea is that the pico's serial number can always be used to uniquely identify any device, as no two picos have the same serial.
+It's also possible to read the Pico's unique 64-bit identifier as a hex string, but of course this is read-only.
+The idea is that the Pico's serial number can always be used to uniquely identify any device, as no two Picos have the same serial.

 It's worth noting that each sector (4096 bytes) of flash has a guaranteed minimum of 100,000 program-erase cycles according to the manufacturer.
 Each